 Unlike Facebook, as soon as you create an account, you retain ownership of your personal data.

 Additionally, if you wish to remain anonymous, this alternative is a great choice because rather than needing to use your real name, you can use pseudonyms.

-Other cool features when posting is that it allows hashtags, text formatting and mentions apart from a few other things.
+Another cool features when posting is that it allows hashtags, text formatting and mentions apart from a few other things.

-This platform is actually one of the oldest FB alternatives, and does have some uniqueness about its setup.
+This platform is actually one of the oldest FB alternatives and does have some uniqueness about its setup.

 With the personal web servers, users can choose which “pod” they wish their account to be created on.

-It has a clean and fresh interface, and allows for cross platform posting which includes Facebook or Twitter.
+It has a clean and fresh interface and allows for cross-platform posting, which includes Facebook or Twitter.

 This can affect iOS users, as there is no app at present.
 Android users are luckier, but the app may not be very stable.

 These are viable alternatives to FB, and there are more.
-However, Facebook has the advantage of scale at present and it will be a while before any of these become a viable threat, and you find yourself ready to delete your Facebook account.
+However, Facebook has the advantage of scale at present, and it will be a while before any of these become a viable threat, and you find yourself ready to delete your Facebook account.